 "Now I'm sure I don't know what this is all about."
-Tasumi couldn't remember being purposeful about anything where Tsuzuki was concerned—at least, no more so than usual.
+Tatsumi couldn't remember being purposeful about anything—at least no more so than usual.
 What he had told Kurosaki the week before had just been following Konoe's orders and nothing more; he hadn't felt a need to question the chief's motives.
-He had only pulled Kurosaki aside to protect Tsuzuki's feelings, not in any attempt to keep him "out of the loop".
+He had only pulled Kurosaki aside to protect Tsuzuki's feelings, not in any attempt to keep him 'out of the loop'.
 "You're being paranoid, Tsuzuki."

 "Am I?
-Maybe that's just what you want me to think."
+Maybe that's just what they want me to think."

 "No," Tatsumi told him pointedly, "that's how Muraki wants you to think.
 He figures by undermining you he can undermine this establishment."

 "And he's probably right."

 Tatsumi started at that.
 Was he hearing what he thought he was hearing?
 "Watch yourself, Tsuzuki.
 In the right crowd a statement like that could be taken the wrong way."